On the specific relative entropy between martingale diffusions on the line: Introduction

 A formula of this very kind had been conjectured in \cite[Kapitel I.1]{Ga91} in the case that $\eta\equiv 1$.
 Specifically, calling $\mathbb{W}$ the Wiener measure and $\mathbb Q$ a martingale law (w.l.o.g.\ both started at zero), the conjecture asserted the equality

 In fact, it was already established in \cite{Ga91,Fo22,Fo22a} that the r.h.s.\ here is always the smaller one, and this fact has already found an application in \cite{Fo22,Fo22a} were a novel transport-information inequality was derived.
-Yet to the best of our knowledge the conjecture (i.e.\ the equality of left- and right-hand sides) had only been confirmed for Gaussian martingales, i.e.\ when $\sigma$ is deterministic (that is to say, not a function of space).
-Our contribution is hence to provide a first corroboration of this conjecture beyond the Gaussian case.
+Yet to the best of our knowledge the conjecture (i.e.\ the equality of left- and right-hand sides) had only been confirmed in the following cases: for Gaussian martingales, i.e.\ when $\sigma$ is deterministic (that is to say, not a function of space), for the case of geometric Brownian motion, and for the case of $M_t=\int_0^tB_sdB_s$.
+Our contribution is hence to provide a first corroboration of this conjecture beyond the Gaussian case in a rather systematic way.
 Furthermore we also allowed for $\eta$ being non-constant.
 This seems relevant to us, as one could be possibly interested in other reference martingales than Brownian motion.
 The proof of Formula \eqref{equformula} is achieved by careful expansion of the transition densities of the involved martingales.
 This goes some way into explaining why we restrict ourselves to martingale diffusions with fairly regular coefficients.

-As a corollary to Theorem \ref{formula} we are able to obtain an interpretation of the specific relative entropy as an almost sure limit.
+As a corollary to Theorem \ref{formula} we are able to obtain a statistical estimator for the specific relative entropy based on independent samples.
+As in functional data analysis \cite{WaChMu16} (in the so-called asymptotic dense regime), the idea is that we have access to iid sample paths of a continuous process which we can observe only at mesh points, the size of the mesh going to zero as the number of sampled paths grows (in particular, no sampled path can be observed at more than a finite number of time instances).
 This is the content of our second main result:

 \begin{cor} Under Assumption \ref{assu_regularity}, let $M^x$ and $N^x$ be as before and call $\mathbb{Q}^x$ and ${\mathbb{P}^x}$ their respective laws in $(\mathcal{C},\mathcal{F})$.
 Let $\{M^{x,n}\}_{n\in\mathbb N}$ be iid samples from $\mathbb{Q}^x$.
 Then we have the almost sure convergence